ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 1. PercentUnknownBases: % of mRNA bases that are Ns.
 2. AlnCoverage: Alignment coverage in transcript space.
 3. AlnIdentity: Alignment identity in transcript space.
-4. AlnGoodness: Alignment goodness is a Jim Kent heuristic combination of alignment identity and log-scaled alignment coverage.
-5. OriginalIntrons.
+4. OriginalIntrons.
 Original introns is a bit vector that evaluates whether the intron junctions in transcript coordinate space are within 5 bases either direction from the original transcript.
 This is a powerful approach to identifying retroposed pseudogenes or problematic alignments.

 \<alnMode\>\_\<txMode\>\_Evaluation: